-- Radiation therapy: Post-surgery radiation therapy helps reduce the chances your cancer will return or recur.
+- Radiation therapy: Post-surgery radiation therapy helps reduce the chances your cancer will return, or recur.

 - Immunotherapy: This treatment stimulates your immune system to produce more cancer-fighting cells or help healthy cells identify and attack cancer cells.
-Immunotherapy can be added to chemotherapy to before surgery to shrink the tumor.
+Immunotherapy can be added to chemotherapy before surgery to shrink the tumor.
 You might also receive immunotherapy for about a year after your surgery and post-surgery radiation therapy.

 What are these treatments side effects?